afterpay/sdk-ios/README.md

 The following examples are in Swift and UIKit.
 Objective-C and SwiftUI wrappers have not been provided at this time for v2.
 Please raise an issue if you would like to see them implemented.

+> **NOTE:**
+> Two requirements must be met in order to use checkout v2 successfully:
-> **NOTE:** Configuration must always be set before calling checkout v2 otherwise you will incur an assertionFailure.
+> - Configuration must always be set before presentation otherwise you will incur an assertionFailure.
+> - When creating a checkout token `popupOriginUrl` must be set to `https://static.afterpay.com`.
+See more at by checking the [api reference][express-checkout].
+Failing to do so will cause undefined behavior.

 ### Swift (UIKit)